Particular/NServiceBus.Persistence.ServiceFabric/TESTING.md

 NServiceBus.Persistence.TestRunner project contains

 - `AbstractTestRunner` which acts as a stateful test runner service
-- `CommunicationListener` which inspects the service library for tests, exposes them and has the possibility to run individual tests
+- `CommunicationListener` which inspects the service library for tests, exposes them and has the ability to run individual tests
-- `INeed` interace to allow dependency injection into integration tests
+- `INeed` interface to allow dependency injection into integration tests
 - `StatefulServiceProviderListener` which injects the stateful service into the `TestContext`

 Service Fabric remoting is used as a communication channel and therefore the tests need to be run on the same machine that contains the Service Fabric cluster.